jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

 ```
 ### returnUser

-this method is used when we wanna return a user with certain emal,
+this method is used when we wanna return a user with a certain email,
-if the suer is not founf false will be returned.
+if the user is not found false will be returned.

 Parameters:
 - $email: string email of a user

-The method returns array with information about the user,
+The method returns an array with information about the user,
 or the boolean of false if the user is not found.
 ```php
     public function returnUser(string $email): array|bool